It’s always a joy to introduce you to women in tech who are shaking things up.

 They are Rae Johnston (Science and Technology Editor, NITV and SBS), Angharad Yeo (Presenter, Good Game Spawn Point), Tegan Jones (Editor, Gizmodo AU), and Amanda Yeo (Mashable’s Australian Reporter).

-The newly launched podcast is focused on being ‘fun and welcoming’ and covers everything from Apple’s latest release to why space is terrifying and we should never go there.
+The podcast is focused on being ‘fun and welcoming’ and covers everything from Apple’s latest release to why space is terrifying and we should never go there.

 “Queens of the Drone Age is basically an invitation to join us in geeking out about tech every week,” said Amanda.
 “Our whole lives are impacted by tech and science, from our phones to our food to our friendships, and we love diving into what this means and where it might take us.”

 Rae said the podcast was created when she and her fellow hosts felt that nothing on the podcast landscape catered for their needs as women in senior roles in tech media.

 “Rad, Amanda, and Tegan are three people who are absolutely at the top of their game when it comes to technology journalism, and I always learn so much whenever we go on hikes together,” said Rae.
 “I feel like everyone could benefit from being able to listen in on those conversations.”

 “Tech has always been one of my favourite things to talk about,” said Angharad.
 “It encompasses considerate design, cool gadgets, and whacky creativity.
 It’s humankind’s way of striving for a better life — whether that be eating better, staying connected, or having fun!
 Getting to explore the wonderful world of tech with three of my best friends — who also happen to be some of the smartest minds in the area — is just the best.
 Tech is love.
 Tech is life.”

 Tech is love.
 Tech is life

 Queens of the Drone Age’s first episode is available now across all platforms.

 More About Queens of the Drone Age Team